-Why is the choice between a freelancer vs. digital agency so difficult?
+Why is the choice between a freelancer vs. a digital agency so difficult?

 Your options are endless (literally never-ending).
 Just type freelance digital marketing or digital marketing agency into Google and the search phrase comes back with 39,100,000 results (as of today).
 That’s just a few too many to start filtering through.